SEC halts trade in Cynk over possible stock manipulation

 (Reuters) - U.S. regulators on Friday suspended trading in Cynk Technology Corp, citing possible market manipulation in the one-time penny stock whose market value rocketed within weeks from less than $20 million to more than $6 billion.

 FINRA posted a trading suspension in the stock early on Friday using its “Extraordinary Event Halt” code.
-The SEC issued its suspension shortly afterward, extending the trading hiatus through July 24.
+The SEC followed with its own suspension shortly afterward, extending the trading hiatus until July 24.

 The SEC cited “concerns regarding the accuracy and adequacy of information in the marketplace and potentially manipulative transactions in Cynk’s common stock.”